-There are several Coral Health and Disease programs and projects that accept interns.
-If interested, please apply for Coral Health and Disease Program in your internship application, but specify one or several of the following programs or projects in your statement of interest.
+The Coral Health and Disease program is located at two locations.
+If interested, please apply for Coral Health and Disease Program in your internship application, but specify one or several of the following program locations or projects in your statement of interest.

-A major concern surrounding the survival and persistence of corals reefs is whether stony corals can adapt fast enough to keep pace with unprecedented rates of environmental change associated with climate change.
-Better understanding resistance and tolerance traits is important for being able to evaluate the adaptive potential of a population/species and harnessing the sexual cycle of corals allows access to a greater number of propagules and thus genetic diversity.
+A major concern regarding the persistence of corals reefs in the face of climate change is whether stony corals can keep pace with unprecedented rates of environmental change.
+Better understanding the mechanisms underlying resistance and tolerance traits is important for being able to evaluate the adaptive potential of a population or species and harnessing the sexual cycle of corals allows access to a greater number of propagules and thus genetic diversity.
 Therefore, the objective of this research project is to investigate the genetic basis (heritability) of disease resistance in the threatened species, Acropora cervicornis (staghorn coral), by performing intraspecific controlled crosses and mesocosm experiments.
 Components of this project include fieldwork (diving and snorkeling), wet lab (fertilization, larval propagation, disease exposure and physiology assays), coral husbandry (larval settlement and sexual recruit rearing), dry lab (molecular analyses), and computer work (data entry and analysis).
 The overall goal of this work is to assist and accelerate naturally-occurring evolutionary processes for enhancing certain traits of interest and advancing resilience-based coral reef restoration strategies.

 Another important part of this research deals with coral sexual propagation for the purpose of resilience-based restoration.
 This may involve setting up and maintaining in situ spawning nurseries, conducting in situ assessments of sexual maturation and spawning potential of restored populations, setting up and running an ex situ spawning induction system, performing fecundity analyses, and working with different coral species and reproductive modes.